 This can help reduce energy costs, as uneven airflow can cause your HVAC system to work harder than it needs to.
 So if you’re looking for ways to improve the efficiency of your HVAC system and improve indoor air quality, consider using a plenum.

 By evenly distributing conditioned air, plenums can also help to improve indoor air quality.
-A well-designed plenum can improve air quality by ensuring that air is evenly distributed throughout the building.
+A well-designed plenum is the result of improved indoor air quality.
+HVAC plenums ensure that air is evenly distributed throughout the building.

 By evenly distributing airflow, the plenum helps prevent hot and cold spots where mold and mildew can grow.
 This can help to reduce hot spots and cold spots, and it can also help to reduce dust and other airborne particles, which can lead to stagnant air and poor circulation.